moorepants/learn-multibody-dynamics/generalized-forces.rst

    Double simple pendulum a) kinematic schematic, b) free body diagram of :math:`P_1`, c) free body diagram of :math:`P_2`.

-To calculate the geenralized active forces we first find the velocities of each particle and write them in terms of the generalized speeds which we define as :math:`u_1=\dot{q}_1,u_2=\dot{q}_2`.
+To calculate the generalized active forces we first find the velocities of each particle and write them in terms of the generalized speeds which we define as :math:`u_1=\dot{q}_1,u_2=\dot{q}_2`.